Universal Credit if you're self-employed

 Minimum Income Floor

 The rules for self-employed people claiming Universal Credit were temporarily different because of the coronavirus pandemic.

-From 1 August 2021, this will change and the pre-pandemic rules will start to be applied again.
+From 1 August 2021, this has changed and the pre-pandemic rules are being applied again.

 This means that a check will be undertaken to see if you are gainfully self-employed.
 If so, your payment will be calculated using the Minimum Income Floor.

 Discretion will be used when applying the Minimum Income Floor for self-employed people who continue to be impacted by the economic downturn resulting from the pandemic.